epogrebnyak/runnable-python/docs/resources/student-checklist.md

   to reuse some code block.
 - Make a function that does one thing, clearly named and is easy to test.
-- You can also separate functions that do calculations and the ones that communicate with outer world (printing, taking inputs, etc).
+- You can also separate functions that do calculations and the ones that communicate with outer world (printing, taking inputs, saving or reading files).

 ### IO